Dual solid kernels offer more possibilities

 How to easily switch solid kernel on one part

-There are several different places in the interface to change solid kernel on one part, multiple parties at the same time, as well as set which
+There are several different places in the interface to change solid kernel on one part, multiple parts at the same time, as well as set which

 solid kernel to use by default.
 See below:

-Highlight the party in party mode and press CTRL+K on the keyboard to switch solid kernel.
+Select the part and press [Ctrl]+[K] on the keyboard to switch solid kernel.

 Via Part Properties